Enable Microsoft Entra self-service password reset on the Windows sign-in screen

 • Password reset isn't currently supported from a Remote Desktop or from Hyper-V enhanced sessions.

-• Some third party credential providers are known to cause problems with this feature.
+• Some non-Microsoft credential providers are known to cause problems with this feature.

-• Disabling UAC via modification of EnableLUA registry key is known to cause issues.
+• Disabling user account control via modification of the EnableLUA registry key is known to cause issues.

-• Microsoft Entra hybrid joined machines must have network connectivity line of sight to a domain controller to use the new password and update cached credentials.
-This means that devices must either be on the organization's internal network or on a VPN with network access to an on-premises domain controller.
+• Microsoft Entra hybrid-joined machines must have network connectivity line of sight to a domain controller to use the new password and update cached credentials.
+The devices must either be on the organization's internal network or on a virtual private network with network access to an on-premises domain controller.
+If SSPR is the only requirement, the network connection line to the domain controller isn't required.

-• If using an image, prior to running sysprep ensure that the web cache is cleared for the built-in Administrator prior to performing the CopyProfile step.
-More information about this step can be found in the support article Performance poor when using custom default user profile.
+• If you use an image, before you run sysprep ensure that the web cache is cleared for the built-in administrator before you perform the CopyProfile step.
+For more information, see Performance poor when using custom default user profile.

 • The following settings are known to interfere with the ability to use and reset passwords on Windows 10 devices: